Security & Alerts

 Make sure you fill out every blank space on a check so criminals can't fill them in instead.

-• Withold Personal Information
+• Withhold Personal Information

 Don't add personal info like your Social Security number, driver's license details or phone number to your checks.